 *This camping with a toddler post may contain affiliate links, which means we might earn a small commission if you purchase from them.
 This is at no extra cost to you!
 We only recommend products and services we truly think are helpful.

 If you don’t already know where you want to go for your grand camping adventure, there are a few things you should think about before heading out:

-3. What kind of weather and animals are around?
+- What kind of weather and animals are around?
 When choosing where to go on your first camping trip together, don’t forget to think about the type of weather and the animals that share the forest with you.
 While the daytime temperature might be a comfortable 80 degrees during the day, in high elevation campsites, the temperature at night can quickly drop to below freezing.
-Research the weather and animals in the area so you can be adequately prepared or bail out if it’s not something you’re comfortable with.
+Research the weather, animals, and stinging bugs in the area so you can be adequately prepared or bail out if it’s not something you’re comfortable with.

 Prepare them Beforehand

 One of the best toddler camping tips we can give is to adequately prepare them before your trip.
 You don’t need to be literal and explain the nuts and bolts of camping; rather it’s about getting them jazzed about a new adventure they get to have.
 Before we headed out on our two-week camping trip, we introduced camping to our son by reading camping-themed books at bedtime.
 This got him really excited and gave him imagery to associate with camping.
 That way, when we were all of a sudden sleeping in a nylon tent in the woods, it didn’t seem so out of the ordinary.
 Reading books to him was one of the best things we did before we took our first camping trip.